Fact Sheets And Publications

 Nutrient management critical area priorities were established to help the Delaware Nutrient Management Commission decide where to focus their efforts with respect to their Nutrient Management Planning and Nutrient Relocation programs.
 These priorities were based on water quality data and TMDL required nutrient reductions.

-The Delaware Nutrient Management Program, in collaboration with partners, uses water quality monitoring data to assess the impacts of their programs and initiatives.
-This data helps to inform if new focus areas or actions are needed and quantifies progress already being made.
+The Delaware Nutrient Management Program, in collaboration with partners, uses water quality monitoring data to assess the impacts of its programs and initiatives.
+This data helps to inform whether new focus areas or actions are needed and quantifies progress already being made.

 UD Cooperative Extension